al1ych/dart-code-visualization/README.md

 This is how it works:

 - DartBoard takes your Dart/Flutter codebase.
-- It then processes it into a static web-site,
+- And generates a static web-site,
-- That you can then just send to your supervisor who doesn't even need to have Dart env installed on their computer.
+- That you can then just send to your supervisor doesn't have Dart env installed on their computer.

 ## Features